meinicke/VarexJ/README.md

 Use gradle to build the project (e.g., ./gradlew build)

-Within Eclipse you can use the gradele plugin: https://github.com/spring-projects/eclipse-integration-gradle/
+Within Eclipse you can use the gradle plugin: https://github.com/spring-projects/eclipse-integration-gradle/

 * On the "build.gradle" file Run as/Gradle build...
 Specify "build" at the Gradle Tasks page and press run
 * You may need to generate eclipse project files: Specify "eclipse" at the Gradle Tasks page